Divinity-dev/Bookstore/README.md

 ## 🙏 Acknowledgments <a name="acknowledgements"></a>

-> Give credit to everyone who inspired your codebase.

-Special credit goes to themicroverse team.
+> Special credit goes to the microverse team.

 <p align="right">(<a href="#readme-top">back to top</a>)</p>